verrannt/brain2speech-diffusion/README.md

 * `iters_per_logging`: How many batches to feed in the train loop between logging of training metrics.
 * `n_epochs`: The total number of epochs to train the model for
 * `learning_rate`: The
-* `batch_size_per_gpu`: 8
+* `batch_size_per_gpu`: 8 -->

 #### Logging

 The repository implements logging via [Weights & Biases](https://wandb.ai/), as well as the storage of model artefacts and sample outputs.

+Before you start logging, you need to:
+1. Setup a project on W&B,
+2. Login to W&B in you terminal, and
+2. Change the `project` and `entity` entries in the `wandb` section of the `configs/config.yaml` file accordingly.
+This can be done once in your local copy of the repository, such that you don't need to pass it every time when calling the train script.

 There are additional configuration options to control the W&B logger:
 * `wandb.mode`: `disabled` by default.
 Pass `wandb.mode=online` to activate logging to W&B. This will prompt you to login to W&B if you haven't done so.
-* To continue logging to a previously tracked run, fetch the run's ID from your project page on W&B (it's in the URL, *not* the run's name) and pass `wandb.id=<run-id>` as well as `+wandb.resume=true`.
+* To continue logging to a previously tracked run, fetch the run's ID from your project page on W&B (it's in the URL, *not* the run's name) and pass `wandb.id=<run-id>` as well as `+wandb.resume=true` (note the leading '+' sign).

-> **Note:** Before you start logging, you need to setup a project on W&B and change the `project` and `entity` entries in the `wandb` section of the `configs/config.yaml` file accordingly.
-This can be done once in your local copy of the repository, such that you don't need to pass it every time when calling the train script.

 #### Debugging

 If you want to quickly test code, you can run smaller versions of a dataset for debugging:
 * Pass `dataset.segment_length=100` to cut all audio segments to 100 ms
 * When using VariaNTS words as audio data, pass `dataset.splits_path=datasplits/VariaNTS/tiny_subset/` to only load few audio samples each epoch (assuming you have downloaded the provided datasplits, else you may create your own small subset)
-* Pass `experiment.diffusion.T=20` to reduce the number of diffusion steps in generation
+* Pass `diffusion.T=20` to reduce the number of diffusion steps in generation

 ### Generating